Please note that our equipment is currently under maintenance hence unable to take appointments for ear wax removal at the moment. Thank you!

 Your doctor will be able to provide a diagnosis since there is the possibility that your issues may not be ear wax-related.
 He will also have the suitable medical equipment to address your condition.

-If you are wondering if there is anything that you can do at home, there is.
 You may consider chemical ear drops or olive oil to soften the wax within the ear.
-There is the possibility that the earwax can be removed in this way.

 If you are having ear-related problems that you believe may be caused by earwax build-up, do reach out to us.